-Time: Please see Monday training page for full details.
-Suspended.
-Suggestions for self-lead training posted weekly via Facebook.
+Venue: Please see Monday training page for full details.

-Please note that in order to ensure safe social distancing you must signup up online before attending a Monday session and read full details of what to expect.
-Find more details here.
+You must signup up online before attending a Monday session and read full details of what to expect. → DETAILS

 This is our most popular training night.
 Our sessions use the Common as well as the Outdoor Sports Centre nearby.
 We aim to cater for all abilities so we usually split into 7 sub-groups.
 Each group will be taking part in a range of different sessions.

 Our beginners and improvers groups suit new starters or for people returning to running.
 The groups are progressive and move up towards our more experienced and faster groups.
-Don’t worry if you’re unsure which group you should be running with or what you are doing – look out for any of our Run Leaders who will be able to offer help and advice.
-Sessions will finish back at the grass triangle at the entrance to the Common.
+Don’t worry if you’re unsure which group you should be running with or what you are doing – have a look at the Monday training for approximate pacing.
+If you are still unsure, send us a message.

 Time: 6:30 pm.
 Online only at present.